mishramurli464/Machine_Learning/HYPOTHESIS SPACE AND IDUCTIVE BIAS.md

 ## TERMINOLOGY
 Features: The number of features or distinct traits that can be used to describe each item in a quantitative manner.
 Feature vector: n-dimensional vector of numerical features that represent some object
-Instance Space X: Set of all possible objects describable by features.
+Instance Space X: Set of all possible objects describable by features.each instance is the point in the features space
 Example (x,y): Instance x with label y=f(x).
 Concept c: Subset of objects from X (c is unknown).
 Target Function f: Maps each instance x EX to target label y EY